Viljormur Davidsen

-Viljormur í Heiðunum Davidsen (born 19 July 1991) is a Faroese footballer who plays as a left-back for Faroe Islands Premier League club HB Torshavn and the Faroe Islands national team.
+Viljormur í Heiðunum Davidsen (born 19 July 1991) is a Faroese footballer who plays as a left-back for Faroe Islands Premier League club NSÍ Runavík and the Faroe Islands national team.

 Club career

 Davidsen started his career with FC Fyn in the Danish 1st Division.
 He had a brief stint at NSÍ Runavík in 2012, but only played three matches, transferring to Norwegian club FK Jerv.
 After that, he returned to Denmark, moving to FC Fredericia for the remainder of the 2012–13 season.

 In August 2013, Davidsen moved to Vejle Boldklub, where he became a key player, making more than 200 appearances for the club.

-On 17 January 2022, Davidsen signed a two-year contract with newly-promoted Allsvenskan club Helsingborgs IF.
+On 17 January 2022, Davidsen signed a two-year contract with newly promoted Allsvenskan club Helsingborgs IF.
 Although he received the club's captain armband during his spell in Sweden, he faced relegation at the end of the 2022 season.
 In November of the same year, he terminated his contract with the club by mutual consent.

 On 5 January 2023, Davidsen officially joined HB Torshavn on a free transfer, signing a three-year deal with the Faroese club and returning to his country of birth after eleven years spent abroad.